On this page you can find out about scams:

 The risks are serious but prevention is easy.
 A few hours is all you need.
 It's a small price to pay compared to the huge hassle of dealing with viruses, identity theft and online fraud.

-"Scams Fridge List; print out this list of warnings and reminders about not falling for scams and doorstep cold callers.
+Find out more about warnings and reminders about not falling for scams and doorstep cold callers in the scams fridge list (pdf 20.1KB).
 Print it out, pin it up or attach it to the door of your fridge so you never forget how to deal with scammers, rogue traders and criminals.

 Aberdeenshire consumers and businesses alike are encouraged to report any scams to Action Fraud as new and evolving scams continue to target Aberdeenshire residents.
 Action Fraud provides a central point of contact for information about fraud and financially motivated internet crime and is run by the National Fraud Authority - the government agency that co-ordinates the fight against fraud in the UK.
 If you think that you have been the victim of a scam then you can report it to Action Fraud either via their online fraud reporting service or by calling 0300 123 2040.

-Visit their website at www.actionfraud.police.ukfor useful advice and information on the latest scams and how to prevent yourself from becoming a target.
+Visit Action Fraud Police website for useful advice and information on the latest scams and how to prevent yourself from becoming a target.

 There are traders who call at your door who are honest and genuine.
 However there are others who may look to take advantage of you by using clever and persuasive tactics.

-They range from high pressure salesmen through to rogue traders, confidence tricksters and distraction burglars, and may provide unfair contracts, overpriced or substandard home improvements, phoney consumer surveys and bogus charity collections.
+They range from high pressure salesmen through to rogue traders, confidence tricksters and distraction burglars, and may provide unfair contracts, overpriced or substandard home improvements, phone consumer surveys and bogus charity collections.

 Under legislation recently introduced it is now an offence for a salesman to fail to leave your property when asked, and such instances can be reported to us for further investigation.